 How Many Days Do You Need For A Maine Lighthouse Road Trip?

 10 nights and 11 days will be perfect for this road trip, which will allow you time to drive from Portland to Lubec and back, while having some free time in a few coastal towns to relax.
-If you don’t have 10 days, you could do this itinerary in 5-7 days, and just not have as much down time.
+If you don’t have 10 days, you could do this itinerary in 5-7 days, and just not have as much down time, or eliminate a destination or two.

 If you need to make a shorter road trip and still want to see some gorgeous lighthouses, driving from Portland to the Camden area is perfect, and you can do it in a weekend!